camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 * release-candidates between the M3 and the M4 milestone,
 * at M4, provide the public-release for inclusion in the meta-release at the M5 milestone

-**Release patch**
+**Release maintenance**

-In case an update of a public-release API version x.y.z is required, the patched public-release API version x.y.z+1 shall be created through a maintenance-release on a separate branch referred to as a maintenance branch.
+In case a patch update of a public-release API version x.y.z is required, the patched public-release API version x.y.z+1 shall be created as a maintenance-release on a separate branch referred to as a maintenance branch.

 NOTE: a patch is the only case for which a separate branch is created and maintained.